codeigniter4/CodeIgniter4/user_guide_src/source/libraries/pagination.rst

 ``hasPreviousPage()`` would return ``true`` since there is page 2.
 And, ``hasNextPage()`` would return ``true`` since there is page 4.

+.. note:: The difference to `hasPrevious() & hasNext()`_ is that they are based
+    on the current page while `hasPrevious() & hasNext()`_ are based on the set of links to be displayed before and after the current page based on the value passed in `setSurroundCount()`_.

 getPreviousPage() & getNextPage()
 ---------------------------------

-These methods return a **URL** for the previous and next pages in relation to the current page being displayed, unlike `getPrevious() & getNext()`_ that return the URL for the previous or next pages of results on either side of the numbered links.
-See the previous paragraph for a full explanation.
+These methods return a **URL** for the previous and next pages in relation to the current page being displayed.

 For example, you have the current page set at 5 and you want to have the links before and after (the surroundCount) to be 2 each, that will give you something like this::

     3  |  4  |  5  |  6  |  7

 ``getPreviousPage()`` returns the URL for page 4. ``getNextPage()`` returns the URL for page 6.

+.. note:: `getPrevious() & getNext()`_ returns the URL for the previous or next
+    pages of results on either side of the numbered links.

 If you want page numbers instead of URLs, you can use the following methods: